edge-trial/Support/ReadMe_v1.md

 - Metadata (Install Time, Type, Last Updated, Categories, By)
 - Brief description

-<p>The same happens when you click on any Notebook tile, after selecting Types as 'Notebook' from the Catagory titles.
+<p>The same happens when you click on any Notebook tile, after selecting Types as 'Notebook' from the Category titles.

  ![Notebook View](/_images/expnb.png)